-Aster yellows is a severe disease that affects many flowers and vegetables.
+Aster yellows is a severe systemic plant disease that affects many flowers, vegetables and weeds.
 It is caused by a bacterial-like organism and is carried by the aster leafhopper.
 Leafhoppers migrate annually to Colorado from overwintering areas along the Gulf of Mexico.
 Once these insects acquire the disease organism, they carry and spread it for their entire life.

 Do you have a question?
 Try Ask an Expert!